-How to Protect Digital Identities in the Metaverse with Nametag
+How to Protect Metaverse Digital Identity: Authenticity in Web3

 As technology firms consider the future of the Internet and digital spaces, several companies are debating what kind of role virtual reality and the metaverse will dictate in coming years.

 While Meta (formerly known as Facebook) is currently leading the charge to create a metaverse, the Nametag team is watching other major organizations, such as Microsoft, Roblox or Decentraland’s efforts to enrich online interaction through virtual communities, while using emerging, next-gen technology like VR, augmented reality (AR), or holograms.

 We’re thinking about how we can help users within any metaverse protect their digital identities and assets - and to do so, we took a deep dive into the Metaverse to understand how real people are using the platform, and how we can authenticate the people and businesses on any platform.